 The exploration permit also gives the holder the exclusive right, at any time, to convert the exploration permit into a mining exploitation permit in accordance with the law.
 Exploration permits are valid for a period of three years from the date of issue and may be renewed for two more consecutive terms of three years each for a total of nine years; however, on the second renewal, at least 25% of the original area must be relinquished.
-The Essakane Mining permit is valid for an initial period of twenty years and are renewable for five-year periods on an exclusive basis until the mining Mineral Reserves have been depleted.
+The Essakane Mining permit is valid for an initial period of twenty years and is renewable for five-year periods on an exclusive basis until the mining Mineral Reserves have been depleted.

-All mining exploitation permits in Burkina Faso are subject to a 10% free-carried interest to the benefit of the State of Burkina Faso.
+Essakane SA's mining exploitation permit in Burkina Faso is subject to a 10% free-carried interest to the benefit of the State of Burkina Faso.
+Pursuant to the new Mining Code adopted in 2024, the State's free carried interest for new exploitation permits and for the renewal of existing permits is increased to 15%, and the State can further elect to reopen existing mining conventions.
 In addition, the government receives a royalty on the revenues from mineral production based on a sliding-scale gold price.

-The royalty rates are set by governmental decree, and the most recent decree was signed on October 27, 2023.
+The royalty rates are set by governmental decree, and the decree currently in force was signed on October 27, 2023.
 The rates vary between 3% and 7%, depending on the gold price at the London Metal Exchange.
+On November 27, 2024, a new decree setting mining taxes and royalties was adopted, with innovations including an upward revision of fixed fees and surface taxes, and the creation of new fixed fees and royalties.
+However, the decree has not yet been published.